How to Become a Registered Nurse (RN): A Step-by-Step Guide

 [Featured Image]: A woman with curly hair, wearing blue scrubs, a mask and a stethoscope around her neck is reading a chart.
 Doctors and nurses are in the background.

-Registered nurses provide care for patients and support doctors and other medical professionals in their day-to-day duties.
+Registered nurses provide care for patients and support doctors or other medical professionals in their day-to-day duties.
 Some common tasks RNs perform include administering prescribed medications, inserting catheters, monitoring vital signs, creating patient care plans, and documenting patient information.

 Where do nurses work?